WINTER SALE: Save up to $862 on our trips! Book now and secure your adventure!

 Spello

 In the foothills of Mount Subasio, the walled town of Spello seduces architecture lovers and photography buffs with its winding medieval streets and crumbly old churches.
 The place certainly has history: founded by the pre-Etruscan Umbri people, Spello became a Roman colony in the 1st Century BC, and that legacy is still visible today.
 Consider the stunning sights, including the Porta Venere – a splendidly preserved Augustan-era town gate.
-Visit in summer when the streets and honey-coloured homes come alive with vibrant floral displays planted by the residents with painstaking care.
+Visit in the summer when the streets and honey-coloured homes come alive with vibrant floral displays planted by the residents with painstaking care.

 Among Umbria’s most beautiful hilltop towns is Orvieto, close to the border with Lazio, balancing on a volcanic butte above the scenic plains of the southwest.
 Its crowning glory is the cathedral, a triumph of 14th-century gothic that attracts crowds – chiefly for Renaissance painter Luca Signorelli’s awe-inspiring frescoes in the Chapel of San Brizio.
 Under the town is a riddle of Etruscan-era tunnels and grottos 2,500 years old, put to various purposes over the ages, from siege escape routes to wine cellars to World War II bomb shelters.
-They’re open to visitors, so try a guided tour.

 Castiglione del Lago